sergeyglazgo/inforce-test-task/README.md

  Please follow 3 steps to use the app:
   1. Fork
-  2. npm run json-server
+  2. npm install
-  3. npm start
+  3. npm run dev

+ There is a problem with node-sass that you may encounter.
+ It can be solved by running this command in your terminal: npm uninstall node-sass && npm install node-sas